bqi7/Yelp-Restaurants/README.md

 # Yelp-Restaurants
-Visualization of restaurant ratings using machine learning and the Yelp academic dataset
+•	Created visualization of restaurant ratings using machine learning and the Yelp academic dataset
+•	Used a Voronoi diagram to section Berkeley into regions shaded by the predicted rating of the closest restaurant